aadib3/oc-gate-operator/README.md

 gateserver.ocgate.yaacov.com/oc-gate-server created
 ```

-# Steps to authenticate access to a virtual machine noVNC console
+# Steps to authenticate access to a virtual machine noVNC console (Everytime console access is required)

 ## 1- Set the following variables required for creating the operator CRs:
 ``` bash